Australian Government Bureau of Meteorology

 West Roebuck 7 day forecast

 Today: Partly cloudy.
-Medium chance of showers in the N, slight chance elsewhere.
-The chance of a thunderstorm in the afternoon and evening, possibly severe with damaging winds in the S. Winds N/NW 15 to 20 km/h tending NW/SW 15 to 25 km/h before dawn then tending NW/NE in the late afternoon.
-Overnight temperatures falling to the low to high 20s with daytime temperatures reaching 35 to 44.
+Slight chance of a shower.
+The chance of a thunderstorm, possibly severe with damaging winds in the afternoon and evening.
+Winds NW/SW 15 to 20 km/h tending NE/SE 15 to 25 km/h in the middle of the day then tending NW/NE 15 to 20 km/h in the evening.
+Overnight temperatures falling to the low to high 20s with daytime temperatures reaching 35 to 43.

 Forecast for West Roebuck (17.8978°S, 122.3108°E, 32m AMSL) Tue Wed Thu Fri Sat Sun Mon Summary